Skip to content

 Photoaging

 UV radiation is one of the most important factors accelerating skin aging.
-It causes collagen and elastin degradation and increases water loss from the epidermis.
+It causes degradation of collagen and elastin and increases water loss from the epidermis.

-Parchment leather and thin leather - are they the same?
+Parchment skin vs. thin skin - are they the same?

 Although these terms are sometimes used interchangeably, they do not mean exactly the same thing.

 Thin skin can be a genetic trait.
-It doesn't always indicate a skincare problem and isn't necessarily related to dehydration.
+It does not always signify a skincare problem and does not necessarily involve dehydration.

-Parchment skin, on the other hand, is the result of changes occurring in the skin, such as loss of moisture, loss of collagen and weakening of the hydrolipid barrier.
+Parchment skin, on the other hand, is a result of changes occurring in the skin, such as loss of hydration, decreased collagen, and weakening of the hydrolipid barrier.

-So you can have thin skin that is healthy and well moisturized, and at the same time does not have the characteristics of parchment skin.
+Thus, one can have thin skin that is healthy and well-hydrated, yet does not exhibit the characteristics of parchment skin.

-Parchment skin most often appears in areas where the skin is naturally thin.
+Parchment skin most commonly appears in areas where the skin is naturally thin.

 Parchment skin under the eyes

-The skin around the eyes is up to four times thinner than the skin on the cheeks.
+The skin around the eyes is up to four times thinner than on the cheeks.
 It contains fewer sebaceous glands and loses water more quickly.

-This is why it is in this area that the first signs of parchment skin often appear.
+Therefore, it is often in this area that the first signs of parchment skin appear.

-Regularly using eye creams that strengthen the skin barrier and improve hydration can significantly improve the appearance of this delicate area.
+Regular use of eye creams that strengthen the skin barrier and improve its hydration can significantly enhance the appearance of this delicate area.

 How to care for parchment skin?

-Skin care for parchment skin should focus on three main goals:
+Parchment skin care should focus on three main goals:

 Gentle cleansing

-Parchment leather doesn't tolerate aggressive detergents.
-Overly harsh cleansers can further weaken the skin's protective barrier.
+Parchment skin does not tolerate aggressive detergents.
+Overly strong cleansing agents can further weaken the skin's protective barrier.

-Gentle facial cleansing gels and foams with a mild formula work best.
+Gentle face washes and foams with a mild formula work best.

 Parchment skin needs ingredients that bind water in the skin and prevent its loss.